-PFS is defined as the time in months from the date of randomization to the date of disease progression based on investigator assessment according to RECIST 1.1 criteria (documented by radiological assessment) or death (any cause) on or prior to the clinical cutoff date, whichever occurs earlier.
+PFS is defined as the time in months from the date of randomization to the date of disease progression based on investigator assessment according to RECIST 1.1 criteria (documented by radiological assessment, not including symptomatic deterioration) or death (any cause) on or prior to the clinical cutoff date, whichever occurs earlier.
 Subjects with a single missing radiologic assessment prior to a visit with documented disease progression (or death) will be analyzed as a PFS event at the time of the radiologic assessment that shows progression or the death date (whichever is earlier).
 Subjects with two or more missing radiologic assessments prior to a visit with documented disease progression (or death) will be censored at the time of the last radiologic assessment where the subject was documented to be progression-free prior to the first of the two missing visits.
-Missing radiologic assessments will be identified by comparing the dates of non-missing and evaluable overall response records to the 42-day protocol-specified assessment schedule and the 3-day window (see Table 3: Censoring Rules for PFS).
 Subjects who do not have disease progression and have not died, regardless of whether they discontinued treatment, will be censored at the date of last tumor assessment, on or prior to the clinical cutoff date that the subject was progression-free.
 The calculation of PFS is a two-step process: